History of Medicine in America

 Very few, if any, people, organizations or otherwise like someone else meddling in their personal affairs.

 This is how the schools saw it.
-It was for these reason that organized medicine decided to take a different approach, and that was through legislation.
+It was for these reasons that organized medicine decided to take a different approach, and that was through legislation.